songquanpeng/one-api/README.en.md

 ![token](https://user-images.githubusercontent.com/39998050/233837971-dab488b7-6d96-43af-b640-a168e8d1c9bf.png)

 ## FAQ
 1. What is quota?
 How is it calculated?
-Does One API have quota calculation issues?
+Does Fly API have quota calculation issues?
     + Quota = Group multiplier * Model multiplier * (number of prompt tokens + number of completion tokens * completion multiplier)
     + The completion multiplier is fixed at 1.33 for GPT3.5 and 2 for GPT4, consistent with the official definition.
     + If it is not a stream mode, the official API will return the total number of tokens consumed.
 However, please note that the consumption multipliers for prompts and completions are different.